Trying to find the best acting classes in Vancouver? I have some great news for you: there are tons.

 Comment on which schools or acting classes in Vancouver you’d like me to look into and I can interview some folks who’ve taken the course do a write-up.
 Please be respectful and constructive in your comments, as always.

-And if you’re game, please take a moment to take the Vancouver Actor’s survey.
+If you’re game, please take a moment to take the Vancouver Actor’s survey to help make the 2021 Vancouver Actors report.